freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/issue-tracker.md

 -   Clone <a href="https://github.com/freeCodeCamp/boilerplate-project-issuetracker/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
 -   Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-project-issuetracker/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete your project.
+- Use our <a href="https://forum.freecodecamp.org/t/how-to-use-gitpod-in-the-curriculum/668669#how-can-i-share-my-workspace-to-get-help-8" target="_blank" rel="noopener noreferrer nofollow">Gitpod documentation </a>for a step-by-step guide on how to get started.
 -   Use a site builder of your choice to complete the project.
 Be sure to incorporate all the files from our GitHub repo.

 # --instructions--